esthesis-iot/esthesis-core/esthesis-core/esthesis-core-docs/docs/06-developers-guide/01-Dev Environment setup.md

 	```

 	:::tip
-	Once you have performed the initial installation, you can use the `--skip-deps` flag to skip the skip dependencies check, therefore speeding up your deployment.
+	Once you have performed the initial installation, you can use the `--skip-deps` flag to skip the
+  dependencies check, therefore speeding up your deployment.
 	:::

 - Install the application components in `esthesis-helm/esthesis-core`:
 	```shell
 	DEV_HOST=192.168.100.102 helmfile -e dev sync